Sabalann/Rasterization/readme.txt

 Team members: (names and student IDs)
+* Sabalan Alaeiyeh 2576422
 * ...
 * ...
-* ...

 Tick the boxes below for the implemented features.
 Add a brief note only if necessary, e.g., if it's only partially working, or how to turn it on.

 Formalities:
-[ ] This readme.txt
+[x] This readme.txt
 [ ] Cleaned (no obj/bin folders)
-[ ] Demonstration scene(s) with all implemented features
-[ ] (Optional) Screenshots: make it clear which feature is demonstrated in which screenshot
+[x] Demonstration scene(s) with all implemented features [ ] (Optional) Screenshots: make it clear which feature is demonstrated in which screenshot

 Minimum requirements implemented:
-[ ] Camera: position and orientation controls
+[x] Camera: position and orientation controls
-Controls: ...
+Controls:	WASD for moving/translation of the camera in the X and Z directions, Q and E for moving the camera in the Y direction,
+			Arrow keys for rotation of the camera,
+			K and L for adjusting the speed of the movement of the camera.

-[ ] Model matrix: for each mesh, stored as part of the scene graph [ ] Scene graph data structure: tree hierarchy, no limitation on breadth or depth or size [ ] Rendering: recursive scene graph traversal, correct model matrix concatenation [ ] Shading in fragment shader: diffuse, glossy, uniform variable for ambient light color [ ] Point light: at least 1, position/color may be hardcoded
+[x] Model matrix: for each mesh, stored as part of the scene graph [x] Scene graph data structure: tree hierarchy, no limitation on breadth or depth or size [x] Rendering: recursive scene graph traversal, correct model matrix concatenation [ ] Shading in fragment shader: diffuse, glossy, uniform variable for ambient light color [x] Point light: at least 1, position/color may be hardcoded

 Bonus features implemented:
 [ ] Multiple point lights: at least 4, uniform variables to change position and color at runtime